 Overview

-Disability justice seeks to identify and disrupt the systemic influences that lead to the exclusion and discrimination of people with disabilities.
-Teaching practices grounded in disability justice bring intentional focus and awareness to creating accessible learning environments, services, instructional strategies, and tools such that everyone, regardless of neurodiversity, dis/ability, and health, can benefit from them.
+Centering disability seeks to identify and disrupt the systemic influences of ableism and intersectionality, as well as other systemic barriers that lead to the exclusion and discrimination of people with disabilities.
+Teaching practices grounded in disability bring intentional focus and awareness to creating accessible learning environments, services, instructional strategies, responsive and educationally ethical strategies, and tools such that everyone, regardless of neurodiversity, disability, and health condition, and in other areas, can benefit from them.

 What language empowers your students with disabilities?

-When first incorporating disability justice into your teaching, you may be curious about the appropriate language when interacting with your students and members of the dis/ability community.
+When first centering disability into your teaching, you may be curious about the appropriate language when interacting with your students and members of the dis/ability community.
 Discussions regarding language related to individuals with disabilities are ongoing and evolving.
-However, using person-first language, such as “a person with a visual impairment,” versus disability-first language, like “a blind person,” can be the most neutral approach that identifies the person before their disability.
+However, using person-first language (PFL), such as “a person with a visual impairment,” versus disability-first language, like “a blind person,” can be the most neutral approach that identifies the person before their disability; however, you may find that identity-first language (IFL) is common in disabled adult and university student communities.
 Encouraging a student or colleague with a disability to advise you on the best language to use is the next step when/if in doubt.
+Ladua (2021) reminds us that, “The choices that we, as disabled people, make about how to describe and define ourselves are deeply personal, and each of us has our own preferences.
+The way people who have a disability is their choice- I cannot stress this enough.
+We all need to respect these choices, even if we’re also disabled and someone else’s choices are different from our own,” (p.
+10).
 Stanford University provides a comprehensive discussion on language use, emphasizing how critical it is to avoid using patronizing euphemisms such as “special needs” or “differently-abled.”